Doris Fisher (songwriter)

-Biography
+Early life

 Fisher was born in New York, the daughter of noted songwriter Fred Fisher.
 Her brothers Dan Fisher ("Good Morning Heartache") and Marvin Fisher ("When Sunny Gets Blue") also became songwriters.

+Career

-In the late 1930s she sang regularly on radio station WOR with Eddy Duchin's band.
+In the late 1930s, she sang regularly on radio station WOR with Eddy Duchin's band.
 She also performed with other big bands including Count Basie, and led the vocal group Penny Wise and Her Wise Guys who recorded for the Vocalion label in 1938.
 Her first hit composition came the same year, co-writing the novelty song "Tutti Frutti" with its performer, Slim Gaillard.
 Following its success, she began writing songs for Mike Todd's Star and Garter revue on Broadway.

-In 1940 she co-wrote "Whispering Grass" for The Ink Spots with her father.
+In 1940, she co-wrote with her father the song, "Whispering Grass" for The Ink Spots.
 Her most successful songwriting period came after she met lyricist Allan Roberts in 1944, in her father's office at the Brill Building.
 Within a year of starting to work together, they co-wrote "You Always Hurt the One You Love", a no.1 hit that year for the Mills Brothers and in 2017 the Mills Brothers version was inducted into The Grammy Hall of Fame; "Good, Good, Good (That's You, That's You)", recorded by Bing Crosby and the Andrews Sisters; "Into Each Life Some Rain Must Fall", another no. 1 hit for the Ink Spots with Ella Fitzgerald; "That Ole Devil Called Love" recorded by Billie Holiday; "Angelina (The Waitress at the Pizzeria)", a hit for Louis Prima; "Tampico", a hit by Stan Kenton; and "Invitation to the Blues", which she co-wrote with Roberts and Arthur Gershwin, the younger brother of George and Ira Gershwin and which was first recorded by Ella Mae Morse.

 In 1945, she and Roberts were signed by Harry Cohn of Columbia Pictures in Hollywood to a seven-year contract to supply songs for films.
 They had immediate success with the songs "Amado Mio" and "Put the Blame on Mame", written for Gilda starring Rita Hayworth, and in all contributed to about twenty films for the company, including Dead Reckoning and The Lady from Shanghai.
 Fisher's other hit compositions included "That's Good Enough for Me" and "Tired", recorded by Pearl Bailey; "Let's Stay Young Forever", and "It's So Easy".
 In a 1947 interview, Fisher said that "Allan is the tear-jerker of the team, and I specialize in light stuff."
 Fisher's "lighthearted, sentimental" compositions were so popular that at the time she was known as the "Queen of the Juke Box."